 Finally, we fit the covariate \keyATM{} and \STM, using seven election-year indicator variables and another indicator for the LDP candidates.
 We examine the degree to which the results are sensitive to model specification by varying the total number of topics.
 Specifically, in addition to the 16 keyword topics, we include different numbers of extra topics with no keyword.
 We try 0, 5, 10, and 15 no-keyword topics.
-We fit \keyATM{} for 3000 iterations with a thinning of 10.\footnote{The hyperparameters of \keyATM{} are set to the default: $\gamma_1 = \gamma_2 = 1$, $\beta = 0.01$, $\wt{\beta} = 0.1$, $\mu=0$, and $\sigma=1$.
-We discard a half of the samples as burn-in.} We use the default settings of the \STM{} package.
+We fit \keyATM{} for 3000 iterations with a thinning of 10 and the default hyper-parameter values.
+We use the default settings of the \STM{} package.